Organoactinide chemistry: Actinocenes

 Actinides form sandwich complexes with cyclooctatetraene analogously to how transition metals react with cyclopentadienyl ligands.
 Actinide ions have atomic radii that are too large to form MCp_{2} compounds, so that they prefer to react with C_{8}H_{8}^{2-} ions instead.

-The first example of this type of chemical species was discovered in 1968 by Andrew Streitwieser, who prepared uranocene by reacting K(COT)2 with UCl4 in tetrahydrofuran at 0 °C. The compound itself is a pyrophoric green solid that is otherwise quite unreactive.
+The first example of this type of chemical species was discovered in 1968 by Andrew Streitwieser, who prepared uranocene by reacting K2(COT) with UCl4 in tetrahydrofuran at 0 °C. The compound itself is a pyrophoric green solid that is otherwise quite unreactive.